cthomaspdx/cthomaspdx.github.io/README.md

 # cthomaspdx.github.io
-A little blog site about my adventures in devops
+A little blog site about my adventures in software operations